euforia/thrap/README.md

 ### Installation

-Download the appropriate binary based on your platform from [here](https://github.com/euforia/thrap/releases).

-Copy it into your path:
+Download the appropriate binary based on your platform from [here](https://github.com/euforia/thrap/releases) and copy it into your path:

 ```shell
 $ mv thrap /usr/local/bin/